 - The effects of restrictions imposed by an airline on meta-search engines

 Cartels are being pursued aggressively across the world.
-We use economic analysis to assess whether there is any evidence of cartel effects, to quantify the impact of any anti-competitive practices as part of a mitigation strategy for fines, and/or for use as evidence in any subsequent damages litigation.
+We use economic analysis to assess whether there is any evidence of cartel effects, to quantify the impact of any anti-competitive practices as part of a mitigation strategy for fines, and/or for use as evidence in any subsequent appeals and/or damages litigation.

 Our competition specialists can be supported by forensic technology specialists who can quickly interrogate vast email and voice correspondence archives to determine whether existing evidence can corroborate a suspicion that a breach of competition law has taken place.

-- We assisted a large international financial institution in responding to the LIBOR fixing investigations in Europe and the US.
+We assisted a large international financial institution in responding to the LIBOR fixing investigations in Europe and the US.

-- We supported an international building materials manufacturer in its response
+We supported an international building materials manufacturer in its response

-- We have also advised on the collective selling of horseracing data (before the CAT) and football rights (before the High Court).
+We have also advised on the collective selling of horseracing data (before the CAT) and football rights (before the High Court).

 Competition Litigation and Damages

 Our economists have helped several clients in private actions and follow on damages claims.
-We have provided robust expert testimony on the effects of the anticompetitive conduct, the relevant counterfactual absent the anticompetitive action, the quantification of any harm, and the extent to which claimants have passed on the harm (e.g. by means of higher prices) down the supply chain.
+We have provided robust expert testimony on the effects of the anticompetitive conduct, the relevant counterfactual absent the alleged anticompetitive behaviour, the quantification of any harm, and the extent to which claimants have passed on the harm (e.g. by means of higher prices) down the supply chain.

 Where damages are being determined, accuracy, pace and agility are critical to success.
 Our economists can rely on the support of industry experts who can help construct relevant counterfactuals through their deep understanding of industry practice and behaviours,

-- We helped one of the three leading financial institutions respond to OFT ligation in the UK High Court about the level of unauthorised overdraft charges.
+We helped one of the three leading financial institutions respond to OFT ligation in the UK High Court about the level of unauthorised overdraft charges.

-- We provided expert testimony on behalf of the British Horseracing Board in defending the stand alone action brought by Attheraces through the UK High Court alleging excessive and discriminatory pricing and refusal to supply.
+We provided expert testimony on behalf of the British Horseracing Board in defending the stand alone action brought by Attheraces through the UK High Court alleging excessive and discriminatory pricing and refusal to supply.